johnson86tw/quadratic-voting-contracts/README.md

 - [dHackathon](contracts/dHackathon) - The prize pool will be split among winners pro-rata to the number of votes they received.
 - [dDonation](contracts/dDonation/) - The donations will be split based on voters' preferences, and respectively flow to the predefined addresses owned by nonprofits organizations accepting ETH donations.

+## Credits

+This project is supported by the Ethereum Foundation [ESP Grants](https://esp.ethereum.foundation/applicants) and powered by the [Privacy & Scaling Explorations](https://twitter.com/PrivacyScaling) team, thanks a lot!